-- Remove the battery (> P. 58) to prevent discharge.
-Fully charge the battery and then place it in a shaded, well-ventilated area.
+- Remove the battery (≥ P. 58) to prevent discharge.
+Fully charge the battery and then place it in a shaded, well-ventilated area. - ▶ If you leave the battery in place, disconnect the negative ⊖ terminal to prevent discharge.

 After removing your vehicle from storage, inspect all maintenance items required by the Maintenance Schedule.